sandiego-ember/ember-cli-101/index.md

   needs: ['model:comment']
 ```

-For the same block in `tests/unit/models/comment-test.js`:
+For the same block in `tests/unit/models/comment-test.js`, to tell Ember about the blog post dependency:

 ```js
   needs: ['model:blogPost']